 Tel: +33 (0) 1 43 22 47 63

-The Catacombs entrance is right across the street from the Denfert-Rochereau metro stop.
+The Catacombs entrance is located in the green hut right across the street from the Denfert-Rochereau metro stop.